connervieira/Predator/README.md

 ### Dash-cam

 Predator comes with a dash-cam mode, allowing for customizable real-time recording without processing license plates.
 Dash-cam videos can later be processed by Predator in pre-recorded mode.
+Predator's dash-cam mode allows for multi-channel recording, making it easy to simultaneously record multiple angles using multiple cameras.

 ### Headless Ready